Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis

-We used 64 dimensions for accentual type embedding and 448 dimensions for phoneme embedding.
-Encoder pre-net had 448 and 224 dimensions for phoneme input and 64 and 32 dimensions for accentual type input.
+We used 64 and 448 dimensions for accentual type embedding and phoneme embedding, respectively.
+The encoder pre-net on phoneme increases the sizes of two layers to 448 and 224 dimensions, respectively.
+The layer sizes in pre-net on accentual type are increased to 64 and 32 dimensions.
 The CBHL encoder has 256 units, and its output from the bidirectional RNN is 512 dimensions.
 The decoder pre-net has 256 dimensions for each layer.
-The attention RNN has 128 dimensions, and decoder RNN has 1024 dimensions each.
-For the self-attention layer in self-attention Tacotron, we used 64 dimensions for the encoder, and 1024 dimensions for the decoder.
+The attention and decoder RNN have 128 and 1024 dimensions, respectively.
+For the self-attention layer in self-attention Tacotron, we used 64 and 1024 dimensions for the encoder and decoder, respectively.
 These parameter configurations are also shown in figure \ref{fig:japanese-tacotron}-A for baseline Tacotron and figure \ref{fig:japanese-tacotron}-B for self-attention Tacotron.

-We also constructed variant models of Japanese Tacotron and self-attention Tacotron with the CNN based encoder from Tacotron2 \cite{Shen2017} instead of the CBHL encoder to investigate the effect of the network structure change as model parameter size increases.
-We added CNN-based post-net of Tacotron2 to all systems for a fair comparison.
+For models using the CNN-based encoder, we set the hidden layers of the encoder to 256 and 512 dimensions for the small and large parameter sizes, respectively.